tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/创建实例/创建分片集群_intl.md

-### Sharded cluster Overview
+### Overview of Sharded Cluster
-Sharding is now available on TencentDB for MongoDB that allows you to build a massive distributed storage system easily and efficiently.
+TencentDB for MongoDB now features sharding.
 Sharding is a method that partitions data by key ranges and distributes the data across multiple machines.
-Sharding enables horizontal scaling, so sharded clusters are very suitable for storing TB/PB-level data sets.
-In addition, sharded cluster supports instance-level backup and rollback, which ensures data durability.
-Each shard uses multi-node automatic disaster recovery mechanism to support high service availability.
+Its horizontal scaling makes it well suited for TB/PB-level data storage.
+Additionally, sharded cluster supports instance-level backup and rollback to ensure data durability, and shards adopts multi-node automatic disaster recovery mechanism to make sure services are available and reliable.
+You can leverage the sharding feature of TencentDB for MongoDB to easily and efficiently build massive distributed storage system.

 ### Creating a sharding cluster